Text-to-Scene with Large Reasoning Models: Model Instructions

 \section{Model Instructions}

 In the following we describe the various prompts used in our pipeline.
-For the vision-language model we use the following instruction template:
+For the vision-language model we use the following prompts: \begin{promptbox}{Captioning prompt for object orientation preprocessing}

+\ttfamily You are given four images of the same object from different angles.
+The name of the object is \{name\}.
+Your job is to tell me in what image the the object is shown from the front and you can clearly see and identify it.
+If the object is radially symmetrical regarding their primary structure, pick an image where the object looks natural.
+In order to tell me which image you chose, give me as output a number between 1 and 4, which serves as the index for the list of images I provide. \end{promptbox} \begin{promptbox}{Captioning prompt for extracting object properties}

-\texttt{The two images show the same object from different angles/perspectives.
+\ttfamily The two images show the same object from different angles/perspectives.
 Please provide a detailed structured description of this object divided into these three categories: (1) Physical properties (size, shape, color, material, parts/components), (2) Functional properties (purpose, how it's used, what it does), and (3) Contextual properties (where it might be found, what settings it belongs in).
-You may use the name of the object as a hint, if it is helpful: {name}.}

-An example output, including the two rendered input images, is shown in \cref{fig:description_example}.
-In \cref{fig:object_selection_prompt} we show the LLM voting prompt in the retrieval step.
-The LLM must pick the closest match or exclude the object from the scene.
+You may use the name of the object as a hint, if it is helpful: \{name\}. \end{promptbox} An example output, including the two rendered input images, is shown in \cref{fig:description_example}.
+To extract a list of \texttt{num\_obj} objects from a scene description, we prompt the LLM as follows: \begin{promptbox}{Prompt to list possible objects \& their attributes from a scene description}

-The codebase\footnote{\url{https://anonymous.4open.science/r/reason-3d-code/}} is structured into two main parts.
-The user first has to add 3D-object files at a designated path, which are then preprocessed as described, while the user has the option to skip rotational alignment.
-The scene is built in the second step and rendered in blender with a wooden floor.
-The user also has the option to skip refinement and choose an appropriate gemini model for object placement.